hmdshfq/100-days-of-code/log.md

 **Thoughts** Althought I've learned the basic concept of useReducer() hook *function* in React, I still have to practice it a lot.

 The reduce() method in JavaScript on the other hand is very easy to understand.
 It executes a reducer function on each element of an array.
 This functions churns out a single value output.
-The reducer function takes in two arguments the first one is an accumulator and the second one is the current value.
+The reducer function takes four arguments:

+- Accumulator
+- Current Value
+- Current Index
+- Source Array

+Your reducer function's returned value is assigned to the accumulator, whose value is remembered across each iteration throughout the array, and ultimately becomes the final, single resulting value.

 ```js
 const reducer = (accumulator, currentValue) => accumulator + currentValue;